cakephp/docs/en/console-and-shells/server-shell.rst

 You should see the server boot up and attach to port 8765.
-You can visit the CLI server by visiting ``http://localhost:8765`` n your web-browser.
+You can visit the CLI server by visiting ``http://localhost:8765`` in your web-browser.
 You can close the server by pressing ``CTRL-C`` in your terminal.

 Changing the Port and Document Root